IBM/Ansible-OpenShift-Provisioning/docs/prerequisites.md

 xcode-select --install
 ```
 ## Jumphost for NAT network
 * If for KVM network NAT is used, instead of macvtap, a ssh tunnel using a jumphost is required to access the OCP cluster.
 To configure the ssh tunnel expect is required on the jumphost.
-Expect can be installed by adding it to the Section 11 of the all.yaml file if the jumphost is equal to the KVM host.
-Otherwise install it manually on the jumphost:
+Expect will be installed during the setup of the bastion.
+In case of missing access to install additional packages, install it manually on the jumphost by executing following command:
 ```
 yum install expect
 ```